 What is the difference between a journal, a periodical, a magazine, a newspaper, and a trade journal?
 Is there a difference between an academic journal, a peer-reviewed journal, and a scholarly journal?

-The broadest term is periodical.
-Simply, a periodical is anything that comes out periodically.
-That is, a version is released at regular intervals.
+A periodical is anything that comes out periodically.
 Magazines, newspapers, and journals are all periodicals.
 They may come out daily, weekly, monthly, quarterly or annually, but new issues are released on a fixed schedule.

 Magazines, newspapers, trade journals, and academic journals are intended for different audiences.

 Magazines are for the general reader.
-If it's in a book store, or found on a newsstand, it's probably a magazine.
-Magazines typically have advertisements for popular consumer products like cars, cola, perfume, electronics, etc. They are often more focused on entertainment and light news than substantive research.
+Magazines typically have advertisements for popular consumer products like cars, perfume, or electronics.

-Trade journals are created for particular professions, or trades.
-Each profession generally has several trade journals with information mostly of interest only to people in that profession.
+Trade journals are specifically created for particular professions, or trades.
 They also have advertisements directed to that profession.
-For example, a trade journal for librarians might have an article on the cost of databases and advertisements for library shelving.
-A trade journal for dentists may advertise and discuss new dental technologies.
+For example, a trade journal for dentists may advertise and discuss new dental technologies.